 The Temporary Extra Educational Spaces (TEO) project was launched in 2020.
-The project will last four years and runs until December 2023.
+The project runs until December 2024.

-The first goal of this project is to realize additional educational spaces that are suitable for active learning.
-Of course, teachers should be able to make optimal use of these spaces.
-A second goal is therefore to support teachers from all our faculties in putting active learning into practice.
+The first goal of this project is to create classrooms that are suitable for active learning.
+Of course, teachers should be able to make optimal use of these classrooms.
+A second goal is therefore to support and train teachers from all our faculties in putting active learning into practice.
 We advise and help teachers with the (re)design of their education as part of this project.

 The project also has a research component, carried out by researchers from the Faculty of Behavioral and Social Sciences.